tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/媒体处理/更新媒体处理模板/更新拼接模板_intl_en.md

 ## Feature Description

-This API is used to create a splicing template.
+This API is used to update a splicing template.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">